geeksgogreen/geeksgogreen.github.io/index.md

 layout: page
 ---

-<p>A geek couple living in the forest alone.
-They make stuff.
-Some of them are usefull.</p>
+<p>Geeky farmer couple live in the hungarian forest.
+We strive to be self-sustainable and solve all problems of the world :)</p>

 <p style="text-align: center">We are active on:</p>